Lung Cancer: Common, Deadly and Treated with Determination and Leading-Edge Methods

 In the past several years, science has seen an explosion in the understanding of the biology of lung cancer, which is contributing to the development of new treatments for it and new hope for patients.
 Treatment usually consists of some combination of surgery, radiation therapy and chemotherapy, with the specifics depending on a number of different factors.
 For example, different cell types are treated in different ways.
 Earlier stages of lung cancer development are generally more curable.
 And if the patient is too weak or has too poor a prognosis, treatment is not recommended.
-Of course, Alpha Med Cancer Center’s oncologists do provide treatment as necessary to keep these people comfortable, known as palliative treatment.
+Of course, Alpha Med Physicians Group’s oncologists do provide treatment as necessary to keep these people comfortable, known as palliative treatment.

 Get state-of-the-art care for lung cancer… close to home!

-When it comes to lung cancer, Alpha Med Cancer Center is determined to always offer leading-edge treatment… and the compassion, understanding and commitment these individuals depend on.
+When it comes to lung cancer, Alpha Med Physicians Group is determined to always offer leading-edge treatment… and the compassion, understanding and commitment these individuals depend on.
 We follow all the latest protocols, work with the area’s most experienced and talented surgeons, and provide the conscientious guidance, support and advocacy that are essential to your (or your loved one’s comfort, hopefulness and best chances for a high-quality life.

 For more information, or to schedule an appointment for lung cancer surgery in Tinley Park, Homewood, Palos Heights and the greater Chicago area, call 708-928-5040.
 You can also request an appointment using our easy online form on this page.